-We use Cheltenham College's swimming pool and professional coaches to provide swimming lessons to all children in Years 4-5 each academic year.
+We use Cheltenham College's swimming pool and professional swimming instructors to provide swimming lessons to all children in Years 4-5 each academic year.
 We believe that basic swimming skills and a child's confidence in water are essential to a child's development and safety.
 For children who are still, by the end of Y5, not confident swimmers, we offer (on a needs basis) the opportunity for additional lessons.
-In addition to swimming lessons, we offer each child in Y4-6 the opportunity to participate in our annual swimming gala as well as the district gala for more confident swimmers.
+In addition to swimming lessons, we offer each child in Y4-6 the opportunity to participate in our in-school annual swimming gala as well as a local "Fun Swimming Gala" and the district gala for more confident swimmers.

 PE and sports from September 2020 (Recovery Curriculum)